gld2122/gld_thesis/Questions.md

 # GUIDING QUESTIONS (IN PROGRESS)

-* How has electronic recordkeeping impacted parental control over naming practices?
+* How has digital recordkeeping impacted parental control over naming practices?
+* How can we find the correct balance between personal liberty and administrative feasability?
+* How accurate are the cost estimates provided by the California government agencies regarding the cost of an IT transition?

 * Why did the US not adopt a federal langauge in the Constitution nor in the years that followed?